The thing underneath

 Mike McQuaid

-Runs the project day-to-day.
+Runs the project day to day.
 Has been steering it since 2014.

 + the Homebrew PMC